 Overall: I didn’t expect much from a cider from concentrate.
 And I was right.
 Strong artificial flavour and apple juice from concentrate are really disturbing and simply unpleasant.
 I would consider sampling this cider as a single experiment, which I don’t plan to repeat again.
 Don’t waste your time and money on the Apple Bandit.
-For a similar price, you can get a real cider.
+For a similar price, you can get real cider.
 1.5/6

 Availability: broad in the Netherlands.
 Almost every Albert Heijn supermarket has it.
 Available also in other countries such as Ireland as ORCHARD THIEVES CIDER, in Austria as Stibitzer, in the Czech Republic as Lišiak zo sadu, in Greece as Milo Kleftis, in Croatia as Stari Lisac Jabukovaca, in Slovenia as Jabolčni Tat, in Spain as Ladron de Manzanas, in Portugal as Bandida do Pomar, in Romania as Livada Secreta, in Malaysia as Apple Fox or in Bulgaria.

 Price: purchased locally from a supermarket chain Albert Heijn in Amsterdam (1.99 EUR).